 d.
 Method to contact the requestor (such as phone number, address, or email address).

-2. A requestor is not required to explain the reason for the data request.
+2. Unless specifically authorized by statute, the charter school may not require persons to identify themselves, state a reason for, or justify a request to gain access to public government data.
+A person may be asked to provide certain identifying or clarifying information for the sole purpose of facilitating access to the data.

 3. The identity of the requestor is public, if provided, but cannot be required by the government entity.